Wonder how to do a baby bath? Here's a step-by-step guide to help you master the basics.By Mayo Clinic Staff

 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — cotton balls, mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.

-When you're ready to begin the sponge bath, undress your baby and wrap him or her in a towel.
-Lay your baby on his or her back on the blanket, towel or pad you've prepared.
+Undress your baby and wrap him or her in a towel.
+Lay your baby on his or her back in the prepared area.
+To keep your baby warm, only expose the parts of your baby's body you're washing.
 Wet the washcloth, wring out excess water and wipe your baby's face.
-There's no need to use soap.
-Use a damp cotton ball or clean cotton cloth to wipe each eyelid, from the inside to the outside corner.
+Wipe each eyelid, from the inside to the outside corner.

-Remember, though, safety is the most important consideration — not necessarily the type of tub.
-Gather the same supplies you'd use for a sponge bath and a cup of rinsing water ahead of time so that you can keep one hand on the baby at all times.
+Once your baby is ready for a bath, you might use a plastic tub or the sink.
+Line the tub or sink with a clean towel.
+Gather the supplies you'd use for a sponge bath, a cup of rinsing water and baby shampoo, if needed, ahead of time.
+This will allow you to keep one hand on the baby at all times.
 Never leave your baby alone in the water.

-The ideal amount of water for a baby bath is debatable.
-A common recommendation is 2 to 3 inches (about 5 to 8 centimeters) of warm water.
+A common recommendation is 2 inches (about 5 centimeters) of warm — not hot — water.
 To keep your baby warm, you can pour warm water over his or her body throughout the bath.
 Some research suggests that using slightly more water — enough to cover a baby's shoulders — can be calming and help reduce heat loss.
 With any amount of water, be sure to hold your baby securely during the bath.

 Warm water is best.
 To prevent scalding, set the thermostat on your water heater to below 120 F (49 C).
 Always check the water temperature with your hand before bathing your baby.
 Aim for bath water around 100 F (38 C).
 Be sure the room is comfortably warm, too.
 A wet baby can be easily chilled.

 A secure hold will help your baby feel comfortable — and stay safe — in the tub.
-Use one of your hands to support your baby's head and the other to hold and guide your baby's body into the water, feet first.
-Support your baby's head and torso with your arm and hand.
-Wrap your arm under your baby's back, grasping your baby firmly under the armpit.
-When you clean your baby's back and buttocks, lean him or her forward on your arm.
-Continue to grasp your baby under the armpit.
+Use your nondominant arm to support your baby's head and neck and the other to hold and guide your baby's body into the water, feet first.
+Continue supporting your baby's head and back as needed.
+You might reach behind your baby and hold on to his or her opposite arm throughout the bath.

-Most parents start with the baby's face and move on to dirtier parts of the body.
-Wash inside skin folds, and rinse the genitals carefully.
+Most parents start with the baby's face and move down to dirtier parts of the body.
+This keeps rinsed areas from getting soapy again.

-Supporting your baby's head and shoulders with your free hand, gently massage a drop of mild baby shampoo into your baby's scalp.
-Rinse the shampoo with a damp washcloth or directly under the faucet, cupping one hand across your baby's forehead to keep suds out of his or her eyes.
+If your newborn has hair and you think it needs washing, go ahead.
+With your free hand gently massage a drop of mild baby shampoo into your baby's scalp.
+Rinse the shampoo with a cup of water or a damp washcloth, cupping one hand across your baby's forehead to keep suds out of his or her eyes.

 - Ness MJ, et al. Neonatal skin care: A concise review.
 International Journal of Dermatology.
 2013;52:14.